Kochava/kochava-ui-ios-cocoapod/README.md

 ## Author

-johnbushnell, jbushnell@kochava.com
+Kochava, support@kochava.com

 ## License

-KochavaUIiOS is available under the MIT license.
+KochavaUIiOS is available under the [Kochava Terms of Service](https://www.kochava.com/terms-of-service/).
 See the LICENSE file for more info.